State v. J.A. – First Degree Rape

 “Mentally disabled” means a victim who has an intellectual disability or a mental disorder that temporarily or permanently renders the victim substantially incapable of appraising the nature of vaginal intercourse or who is mentally unable to resist the act of vaginal intercourse or who is unable to communicate an unwillingness to submit to the act of vaginal intercourse.
 “Mentally incapacitated” means a victim who due to any act is rendered substantially incapable of either appraising the nature of his or her conduct or resisting the act of vaginal intercourse or sexual act.
 A person may be “mentally incapacitated” by voluntarily consuming an impairing substance like alcohol.
 “Physically helpless” means a victim who is unconscious or who is physically unable to resist or who is unable to communicate an unwillingness to submit to an act of vaginal intercourse.
 The above-described rules with respect to consent and vaginal penetration apply with equal force to charges of second-degree forcible rape.

 The highest-level felony in North Carolina is a Class A felony.
-First degree forcible rape is a Class B1 felony under North Carolina law, which means that if you are convicted, you can be imprisoned for a minimum of 12 years and up to life without parole.
-Second degree forcible rape is a Class C felony under North Carolina law, a conviction for which carries a minimum three and a half years (44 months) imprisonment up to a maximum of 15 years.
+First-degree forcible rape is a Class B1 felony under North Carolina law, which means that if you are convicted, you can be imprisoned for a minimum of 12 years and up to life without parole.
+Second-degree forcible rape is a Class C felony under North Carolina law, a conviction for which carries a minimum of three and a half years (44 months) imprisonment up to a maximum of 15 years.

 Registered sex offenders in North Carolina face various residency restrictions.
 For example, a sex offender may not knowingly reside within 1,000 feet of a school or childcare center.
 Also, children cannot live at or be cared for at a person’s residence when on the sex offender registry.
 Any change of address must be reported and, if the sex offender leaves North Carolina (even temporarily), he or she may have to register in the new state.
 In some cases, sex offenders can be subject to court-ordered satellite-based continuous monitoring.